Jeiwan/uniswapv3-book/src/milestone_1/calculating-liquidity.md

 However, this formula is for the infinite curve 🙂 But we want to put liquidity into a limited price range, which is just a segment of that infinite curve.
 We need to calculate $L$ specifically for the price range we're going to deposit liquidity into.
 We need some more advanced calculations.

 To calculate $L$ for a price range, let's look at one interesting fact we have discussed earlier: price ranges can be depleted.
-It's absolutely possible to buy the entire amount of one token from a price range and leave the pool with only the other token.
+It's possible to buy the entire amount of one token from a price range and leave the pool with only the other token.

 ![Range depletion example](images/range_depleted.png)